 By CLIFF BRUNT

-Note: The author covered the Pacers for The Associated Press for seven years and continues to cover the team for Indy Sports Legends.
+Note: The author covered the Indiana Pacers for The Associated Press for seven years.

 Frank Vogel is just Daddy to his daughters, Alexa and Arianna.